 The San Antonio Black International Film Festival in its 3rd year, shine’s our spotlight on Phenomenal Women Creatives, both in- front-of and behind-the- camera.
 Our theme, SISTAHRZ IN CINEMA will present female perspectives, stories, voices, panel discussions, and leads that are impactful & invigorating.
 We welcome all filmmakers, movie enthusiasts, industry professionals, and audiences world-wide, to join us for SABIFF 2021.
 Due to the COVID19 pandemic, this year’s festival will continue virtually, in celebration of presenting narratives and documentaries by-for-&-about diverse Black perspectives, genres and images from across the globe.
 We also plan to host a few physical/live events in SA, depending on the status of the virus reports as we move into the Fall season.

-JOIN SABIFF MONTHLY STREAMING EVENTS
+SABIFF 2021 PAST MONTHLY STREAMING EVENTS

 Support Black Film Festivals, Films & Filmmakers – Tell A Friend!